|

 that any moisture that leaks through the outer barrier can drain away to the

-base of the wall, and seep to the outside.
-When properly installed, they
+base of the wall and seep to the outside.
+Traditional cement stucco has always

-dramatically improve the performance over the older barrier EIFS.
+dramatically improves the performance over the older barrier EIFS.
 Of course, they will still be sensitive to proper installation, like any

 siding system.
 Q: If I have drainable EIFS, can I still